Your Summer Lake Survival Guide

 RENTALS:

-Kayaks: Aerial Kiteboarding, Sea to Sky Adventure Company, Squamish Adventure Inn, Valhalla Pure Outfitters
+Kayaks: Squamish Watersports, Valhalla Pure Outfitters